Live at RISD

 Edna W. Lawrence Nature Lab

 RISD’s Nature Lab is a unique resource for examining, exploring and understanding the patterns, structures and interactions of design in nature.
 Its collections—along with specialized microscopes and other equipment for studying them—include more than 80,000 specimens and other items of natural history.
-The nature lab also houses live animals and plants, a natural history reference library and clipping file, and archives of slides, tapes, videos and x-ray photographs.
+The Nature Lab also houses live animals and plants, a natural history reference library and clipping file, and archives of slides, tapes, videos and x-ray photographs.
 The Nature Lab is located on the first and ground floors of the Waterman Building.

 The RISD Store carries a variety of art supplies, silkscreening, printmaking supplies, etching supplies, decorative papers, drawing papers, mounting boards and bookbinding supplies.
 The store also carries office supplies, digital supplies, film and video, photography, text and trade books and convenience Items, as well as a large selection of RISD-imprinted clothing and gifts.